 Just 6 miles from Portree, Taigh Mairi is an excellent base for exploring the island.
 Wildlife lovers are often lucky to see dolphins leaping in the bay only yards from the house.
 Birdwatchers will also be kept busy – the sea eagle is not infrequently seen from the croft.

-The district of Braes (Braigh Trotternish) is one of the most spectacularly beautiful parts of Skye.
+Taigh Mairi is in the district of Braes (Braigh Trotternish) which is one of the most spectacularly beautiful parts of Skye.
 It overlooks the Sound of Raasay described by Rudyard Kipling as having the most beautiful view of any place in the British Empire!

 Braes is a paradise for children.
-The garden, with its swing is safe for toddlers, older children would enjoy following the various burns (streams) from the sea to the hills.
+The garden, with its swing is safe for toddlers; while older children would enjoy following the various burns (streams) from the sea to the hills.

 400 yards away is a sandy beach which is safe for swimming and is regarded as one of the best on Skye.
 There are also some impressive although doubtless dangerous waterfalls.